proof88/PGE/PGE/docpages/menu-04-Networking.md

 Note that there is no use of storming the server with higher rate in tricky ways because the server also calculates with the minimum delays for rate-limiting thus there is no benefit for the player to storm the server.

 For other actions like updating weapon angle (client is moving the crosshair by mouse movement), I had to **introduce a more sophisticated rate-limiting method**:
- - if the crosshair movement results in changing weapon angle bigger than a specific amount of degree, client sends such update max 5 times per second;
+ - if the crosshair movement results in changing weapon angle bigger than a specific amount of degree, client sends such update max 10 times per second;
- - otherwise client sends update max 3 times per second.
+ - otherwise client sends update max 5 times per second.

-Because the same message type is used for updating weapon angle and attacking state, the exact weapon angle will be sent to server at the moment of starting the attack, so the bullet born on server-side is expected to have the proper same angle.
-If the client rapidly changes weapon angle during continuous shooting with an automatic weapon like mchgun, **some newborn bullets might have a bit different angle on server-side compared to the client-side angle of the weapon, but based on my testing these are just slight differences**.
+Details in pseudocode can be checked later on this page in function handleInputAndSendUserCmdMove().

 \subsection new_behavior_overview Old and New Behavior Pseudocode